 8. Tour the High Line Floating Park

-9. Stay with your mouth open in Times Square
+9. Stand in awe in Times Square

 Times Square needs no introduction: neon, giant screens and lots of people.
-It can be equal parts overwhelming and wonderful, but it sure doesn't leave you indifferent.
+It can be equal parts overwhelming and wonderful, but it sure doesn't leave you unimpressed.
 It's definitely a place to get lost in during your visit to New York, and even more so at night, when the buildings shine brightly and the magic of New York begins to shine through.

 What else can you see and do in Manhattan?